Picture this. You sit down to craft the perfect email to send to your existing and prospective clients.

 Next time you send out an email, keep HELP in mind.

 Want to see more insights and trends?
-We pulled data from the actual performance of 12,852 active digital marketing campaigns run by individual financial advisers and firms throughout the United States during the first half of 2020.
-Watch the full presentation and download your free 14-page PDF report here.
+We pulled data from the actual performance of 38,607 digital marketing campaigns run by y financial advisers and firms throughout the United States in 2020.
+Watch the full presentation and download your free copy of the 35-page report here.